 The word “vain” means worthless or of no value.
 Over dressing, and making one’s appearance the driving force in a person’s life, is worthless says God.

 I watched a few minutes of a TV program on the problem of Anorexia and bulimia in young girls and women.
 These woman were obsessed with the way the look and they starved themselves sick trying to look good to others.
 Sometimes their obsession kills them.
-The reporter told them as had their family and doctors that they look nice, but it did not matter.
+The reporter, their family, even doctors all said they looked beautiful, but it did not matter.
 Their pride in their appearance controlled them.